Marneus68/Research_Paper_Presentation/slides/problematic.md

 Key points:

 ### What is an Operating System?
-### What new ideas are currently being worked in research OS's?
+### What new ideas are currently being worked on in research OS's?
 ### Will some of the tested research OS's become viable products?